pocketzworld/creator-docs/pages/learn/studio/guides/creating-your-first-world.md

 ## **Introduction**
 Looking to craft your first immersive, virtual world?
 You're in the right place at the right time!
 Let's dive into the process of using Studio Hub to generate, illuminate, and test your inaugural creation.
 It's easier than you think and a lot more fun!

-This guide is split into multiple parts.
-In part 1, we will cover how to install the tools you'll need, make a simple World, add some assets and lighting to it, and testing it inside of Unity.
+In this guide, we will cover how to install the tools you'll need, make a simple World, add some assets and lighting to it, and testing it inside of Unity.
+We will also cover the full process of uploading your World to the Creator Portal, updating the name/images/description, and releasing it to the public.

+## **The Steps**

 ### **Step 1: Setting Up The Tools**
 Let's install and set up the tools you'll need to start building worlds.